chquek/Airflow-UI/README.md

 DONOTREMOVE/cert | http ssl certificates and nginx configuration | nginx:/cert
 DONOTREMOVE/nginx.conf | nginx configuration | nginx:/etc/nginx/conf.d/nginx.conf

 ## Airflow credentials

 The airflow id is admin/admin.
 It is built into the image.
 You will need this is need to do airflow admin task such as adding connections.

+## Sample Databases

+This repo is to be used together with the [test environment](https://github.com/chquek/Airflow-Testenv).
+Some of the demo DAGs require connectivity to databases and REST server.
+This test environment provides the following containers :

+- DB2 ( SSL and non-SSL )
+- MySQL ( SSL and non-SSL )
+- Rest API server
+- Kafka